-Inclement weather: In the event of bad weather or emergencies students should check with for announcements of campus closures.
-Students can call the main campus line 867-6000 to get the latest news regarding a campus closure or delay.
-Faculty may decide to cancel a class meeting even if campus is open and we will send an all-class email prior to 3:00 pm the day of class.
+Inclement Weather: In the event of bad weather or emergencies students should check with for announcements of campus closures.
+Students can call the main campus line 360-867-6000 to get the latest news regarding a campus closure or delay.
+Faculty may decide to cancel a class meeting even if campus is open and we will send an all-class email prior to the start of class.
 Students are responsible for checking email and ensuring viable transportation options are available to them.